MAGICS-LAB/Optimal-Hopfield-Memory/README.md

 This code was tested on `Python 3.10.10`.
 To install, follow these steps:

 1. In a virtual environment, first install Cython: `pip install cython`
-2. Install the requirements: `pip install -r req2.txt`
+2. Install the requirements: `pip install -r requirements.txt`
 3. Run the corresponding scripts

 ### Reproducibility